 2. \(c_{n,k} = \lambda^{n-1}\{\bs x \in \R^n: \|\bs x\|_k = 1\}\), the surface area of the unit ball in \(\R^n\) under the \(k\) norm.

-In this section \(\Gamma\) denotes the ordinary gamma special function not the path generating function (which will be given in ).
+Of course, the terms volume and area are used in a general sense.
+As usual, \(\Gamma\) denotes the ordinary gamma special function.
 The following result is well known (see for example the paper by Slavik).

 Volumes of the unit ball.